Skip to main content

 1. Abandon Legacy Integration Patterns

 Stop duct-taping AI onto old workflows.
-Real transformation requires reimagining processes from first principles, not layering AI atop existing practices.
+Real transformation reimagines processes from first principles, not by layering AI atop existing practice.

 2. Demand Measurable Proof

 AI must prove its value, not just promise it.
-Systems must deliver tangible results that skeptical teams can verify, building earned trust rather than hype.
+Systems must deliver tangible results that skeptical teams can verify - earned trust, not hype.

 3. Embed Structurally, Not Superficially